Water Access Structures and Shoreline Stabilization in Non-Tidal Areas FAQs

 The term includes beaches, decks, and patios, but does not include stairs, steps, or docking structures.

-*The “bank” includes the portion of the slope next to the water up the first break in slope (i.e., up to a change in the angle of the slope).
+*The “bank” includes the portion of the slope next to the water up the first break in slope (that is, up to a change in the angle of the slope).

 Most projects involving shoreline stabilization must meet specific requirements.
 For example, a retaining wall cannot be built for shoreline stabilization if stabilization can be achieved through the planting of vegetation.
 Refer to the fact sheet Shoreline Stabilization Projects in Non-Tidal Areas for more information, including permitting requirements in non-tidal areas.